cgrossde/settler/readme.md

 composer global require "cgross/homesteadfork=~2.1"
 ```

 **After that you will have the `hsfork` command**.
 The rest of the install is equivalent with the [Laravel documentation](http://laravel.com/docs/4.2/homestead) about homestead.
 Just replace every `homestead` command with the `hsfork` command.
-I renamed it to `hsfork` so you can run them in parallel.
+I renamed it to `hsfork` so you can install homestead and my fork in parallel but you won't be able to run both machines at the same time since they use the same ports.